process-analytics/bpmn-visualization-js/README.md

     bpmnVisualization.load(bpmnContent);
 ```

+### 👤 User documentation
+The User documentation with the feature list & the public API is stored on [Github pages](https://process-analytics.github.io/bpmn-visualization-js/).

 ### ⚒️ More

 💡 Want to know more about `bpmn-visualization` usage and extensibility?
 Have a look at the